mercedesb/staffing-strategy/README.md

 ## Project setup
 This is a monorepo with a React app in the root and a Node Express server in the `server` directory.

+We are using a single `package.json` to manage package dependencies for both applications.
+React dependences are in `devDependencies` since the React app is built and served by the Express app.
+Regular `dependencies` are for the Node server.

 ```
 yarn install
-cd server && yarn install
 ```

 ### Environment variables
-There are 2 `.env` files in the repo, one at the root and one in the `server` directory.
 Please check the corresponding `.env.sample` to make sure you have all values defined.
 Examples can be found in 1Password (TODO!).
+If you need to add env vars for the React app, be sure to prefix with `REACT_APP_`.

 #### Secrets
 The secret keys kept in your .env variables can be any string you want.
 The longer you make them, the more secure they are.